 Inspectors’ power to issue instructions

 [1.
-If, as a result of an inspection, an Inspector has reasonable grounds to determine that any occurrence, practice or condition endangers or may endanger the health or safety of any person or poses a threat of [harmful effects] to the Marine Environment [or to human remains and objects and sites of an archaeological or historical nature], the Inspector shall give a written instruction, which will have immediate effect, of a temporary nature considered reasonably necessary to remedy the situation, in accordance with any applicable Standards, including:
+If, as a result of an inspection, an Inspector has reasonable grounds to determine that any occurrence, practice or condition endangers or may endanger the health or safety of any person or poses a [threat]/[risk] of harmful effects to the Marine Environment or to human remains and [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] [or any venerated sites], the Inspector shall give a written instruction, which shall have immediate effect, of a temporary nature considered reasonably necessary to remedy the situation, in accordance with Regulation 35 and any applicable Standards, including:

-(a) a [written] instruction requiring a Contractor to undertake specific tests or monitoring and to furnish the Chief Inspector with the results or report of such tests or monitoring within a set period;
+(a) an instruction requiring a Contractor to undertake specific tests or monitoring and to furnish the Chief Inspector with the results or report of such tests or monitoring within a set period;

-(b) a [written] instruction placing a requirement to undertake a specified activity in a specified way, and within a specified period or at specified times or in specified circumstances; and
+(b) an instruction placing a requirement to [suspend or to] undertake a specified activity in a specified way, and within a specified period or at specified times or in specified circumstances; and

-(c) a [written] instruction that the Contractor must take the steps set out in the instruction, within the specified period, to rectify the occurrence, practice or condition.
+(c) an instruction that the Contractor must take the steps set out in the instruction, within the specified period, to rectify the occurrence, practice or condition.

-2. An instruction under paragraph 1 above must be given [in writing] to the person designated by the Contractor or, in his or her absence, the most senior employee available aboard the ship or Installation to whom the instruction can be issued.
-An Inspector may issue an instruction orally under paragraph 1 in urgent situations where the issue of a written instruction is impracticable.
+2. An instruction under paragraph 1 above must be given to the person designated by the Contractor or, in his or her absence, the most senior employee available aboard the ship or Installation to whom the instruction can be issued.
+An Inspector may issue an instruction orally [in urgent situations where the issue of a written instruction] under paragraph 1 is impracticable.
 Where an instruction is issued orally, the Inspector must confirm it in writing and give it to the designated person at the earliest opportunity.

-2. bis The Inspector shall report immediately and provide a copy of the instruction to the Compliance Committee, the Secretary-General and through the Secretary-General to the Contractor’s Sponsoring State or States and, if applicable to the relevant [adjacent] coastal State or States and flag State, that an instruction has been issued under paragraph 1 above.
+2. bis The Inspector shall report immediately and provide a copy of the instruction to the [Chief Inspector,] Compliance Committee, the Secretary-General and through the Secretary-General to the Contractor’s Sponsoring State or States and, if applicable to the relevant coastal State or States and flag State, that an instruction has been issued under paragraph 1 above.

-2. ter [Unless otherwise stated, an instruction issued pursuant to this regulation shall have immediate effect and] shall specify the information to be provided to the Inspector by the Contractor to demonstrate the steps being taken to implement the instruction within the specified period.
+[2. ter Unless otherwise stated, an instruction issued pursuant to this regulation shall have immediate effect and shall specify the information to be provided to the Inspector by the Contractor to demonstrate the steps being taken to implement the instruction within the specified period.]

-3. An instruction issued shall be for a specified period not exceeding 7 Days.
-Where still necessary to remedy the situation identified in paragraph 1, the Chief Inspector may extend such period by an additional 7 Days and shall report any such extension to the Compliance Committee.
+3. An instruction issued shall be for a specified period not exceeding 7 Days [, and up to 30 Days for structural modifications or repairs].
+Where still necessary to remedy the situation identified in paragraph 1, the Chief Inspector may extend such period [] and shall report any such extension to the Compliance Committee.

 3.bis Within 3 Days of the expiry of the specified period or any extension thereto under paragraph 3, the Chief Inspector shall assess whether the issue given rise to the instruction has been satisfactorily resolved and shall report immediately to the Compliance Committee.

-3. ter The Compliance Committee may:
+[3. ter The Compliance Committee may:

-(a) request the [Chief] Inspector to provide further information as to the facts and circumstances giving rise to the issue of an instruction under paragraph 1 for its consideration;
+(a) request the Chief Inspector to provide further information as to the facts and circumstances giving rise to the issue of an instruction under paragraph 1 for its consideration;

-(b) [where identifying a material flaw in substance or procedure,] revise or set aside an instruction issued under paragraph 1 above as soon as practicable, [stating the reasons];
+(b) [] [confirm,]revise or set aside an instruction issued under paragraph 1 above as soon as practicable, [stating the reasons];

-(b) bis exercise the powers conferred upon it under paragraph 1 of regulation 103, including where a Contractor has failed to comply with a written instruction; or
+(b) bis exercise the powers conferred upon it under []regulation 103, including where a Contractor has failed to comply with a written instruction; [or] (c) invite the Council’s attention to any cases of non-compliance with the terms of an Exploitation Contract] [or]

-(c) invite the Council’s attention to any cases of non-compliance with the terms of an Exploitation Contract.
+[(c) bis Fully report to the Council about the inspection.]]